Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 ###### Swift Help
 You can take the **:rsc-a: Help**{ .rsc } action as a **:rsc-b: Bonus Action**{ .rsc }.

-If you use a **:rsc-a: Help**{ .rsc } action to give **:d20-adv: Advantage**{ .d20 } on an ability check with a skill or tool you are proficient in, the target can treat a result of 7 or lower on the d20 as an 8.
+If you use a **:rsc-a: Help**{ .rsc } action to give **:d20-adv: Advantage**{.d20} on an ability check with a skill or tool you are proficient in, the target can treat a result of 7 or lower on the d20 as an 8.

 ---